thibault-peronno/thibault-peronno/README.md

 <p>Développeur web full-stack</p>
 </div>
 <p>I passed my RNCP certificate of Developer Web and Web Mobile.
 After my experince as developer web like a study, I was on a work-study program in O'Clock School.
 I worked in company in Nice where I used Angular and VueJs framework.
-I am fullstack developer, but with this year as student and employee, I will improve my skills.
+I am fullstack developer, but with this year as student and employee, I improved my skills.
 In backend languages, I know PHP, Laravel's framework and NodeJs.
 This year I passed RNCP certificate as “Concepteur et Développer d'Application”.
 As a designer, I know how to use UML or Merise method.
 I know how to use Docker.
 And I will improve this part of the work.
 You will find informations and different projects.